alan2207/react-scrollable-pagination/README.md

 ### Todo:

-- Make independent of react-router (At the moment, the user must wrap it inside `withRouter` to be able to use it properly )
+- Make it independent of react-router (At the moment, the user must wrap it inside `withRouter` to be able to use it properly )
 - Add option to add top and bottom offset.
 (At the moment, it scrolls up and down when scroller reaches top and bottom.)